maksw2/dllfrankenstein/README.md

-    $<name> = rhs                       Function call or command Variables can be used as function arguments, like test.dll void print(str "%d", $var1) Variables can store arbitrary data, values like '$a = i32 69' or pointers like '$p = voidptr 0x12345678' Usage in interactive mode is the same as non-interactive except for the focused DLL, then you don't need to specify <dll_path>
+    $<name> = rhs                       Function call or command Variables can be used as function arguments, like test.dll void print(str "%d", $var1) Variables can store arbitrary data, values like '$a = i32 69' or pointers like '$p = voidptr 0x12345678' Usage in interactive mode is the same as non-interactive except when focused on a DLL, then you don't need to specify <dll_path>
 Types: i8, i16, i32, i64, u8, u16, u32, u64, f32, f64, str, voidptr, void
     Equivalent to int8_t, int16_t, int32_t, int64_t, uint8_t, uint16_t, uint32_t, uint64_t,